T4ctica1YT/TheHenryStickminCollection-Webport/README.md

 This repo does not contain the SWF Files from the original game, those need to be provided yourself.

-This project does use AI to speed up the coding process.
+This project does use AI to speed up the coding process. (  Specifically Claude because they primarily use air instead of water :)  )